someth2say/ceylonChain/docs/OPTIONAL.md

 # Optionals:
 This is the last and more complex pattern being covered here.
-"Optional" patterns are those patterns where:
-- When the incomming type (the type produced by the previous chain step) satisfy this step's function parameter type, then function is applied, and it's result is sent forward the chain.
+"Optional" patterns are those patterns where the incomming type (the type returned by previous chain steps) does not match **exactly** the parameter types for step's function parameters.
-- Else the incomming value is sent forward the chain, without any change.

-Note that this definition says nothing about the outgoing type (the type for the value being forwarded)!
-This gives us some degrees of freedom.
-Depending on how incomming type and how we relate it to the outgoing type, we can find several patterns.
+Currently, three kind of optional patterns are supported: "Null Safe", "Probing" and "Stripping"

 ## Null Safe
 The simplest optional picopattern is when the only difference between the incomming type and function parameter type is the `Null` type: